ermyuriel/go-lambda-proxy/README.md

 # lambda-go
-A Go AWS Lambda utility package for API Gateway accesible implementations
+A simple Go AWS Lambda utility package and template for API Gateway accesible implementations

 # Use